kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

   — e.g., downgrade tests and scalability tests
 - Allowing time for feedback
 - Completion of all accepted "future work" items

-#### Removing a Deprecated Flag

-- Announce deprecation and support policy of the existing flag
-- Two versions passed since introducing the functionality that deprecates the flag (to address version skew)
-- Address feedback on usage/changed behavior, provided on GitHub issues
-- Deprecate the flag

 ### Upgrade / Downgrade Strategy